OUR PATRON SAINT

 A patron saint is our intercessor and advocate to God.
 We look to their lives as inspiration.
 We seek their prayers us when we need help.

 St Marina was only fifteen years old when she martyred.
 Her heroic life story is an inspiring force for all young Christians.
 We look to St Marina's story to give us courage to tackle our demons and find strength to live boldly in faith.

 Marina was born in Pisidian Antioch in the early fourth century as the daughter of a pagan priest.
 Her mother died when she was young, leaving her in the care of a nursemaid who introduced Marina to the Orthodox Faith.
 In her early teens, Marina grew to love Jesus Christ and vowed to never marry, wishing to remain faithful to Christ alone.

-Her pagan father disowned her, and the imperial deputy, Olymbrius, learning from Marina that she was a Christian, wanted her to marry him.
+For her faith, her pagan father disowned her.
+The imperial deputy, Olymbrius, learning from Marina that she was a Christian, wanted her to marry him.
 When Marina refused, he ordered her to bow down before the idols.
-St. Marina replied: “I will neither bow down nor offer sacrifice to the breathless and dead idols, who do not recognize themselves and do not know that we honour or dishonor them.
+Saint Marina replied, “I will neither bow down nor offer sacrifice to the breathless and dead idols, who do not recognise themselves and do not know that we honour or dishonour them.
 I will not give them the honour that belongs only to my Creator.”

-When she was martyred, Saint Marina was only fifteen years old.
+For this, she and 15,000 Christians were put to death.
+When she martyred, Saint Marina was about fifteen years old.